bitcointranscripts/bitcointranscripts/bitcoin-explained/silent-payments-part-2.md

 Speaker 3: 00:19:28

-There's complications with other inputs like the old bare multisig style, where like Ruben had mentioned earlier, one of the things we were working through in the BIP was dealing with these cases of malleability.
+There's complications with other inputs like the old bare MultiSig style, where like Ruben had mentioned earlier, one of the things we were working through in the BIP was dealing with these cases of malleability.
 And so that's one example of it.

 Speaker 0: 00:19:42